 Cybersecurity Training Program

-WITS has been given the opportunity to offer a very special Introduction to Information Technology and Cybersecurity training program.
-This program will prepare women for jobs in the growing fields of IT and cybersecurity.
+This Introduction to Information Technology and Cybersecurity training program will prepare women for jobs in the growing fields of IT and cybersecurity.

-It is offered at no cost to students.
-All tuition is covered by the Maryland State grant.
+This program is offered at NO COST to participants.
+All tuition is covered by a Maryland State grant through Governor Hogan.

 Having these certifications will distinguish you from other job candidates.
 These certifications are valuable differentiators, whether you stay in cybersecurity or go into some other IT field (read more)